Giovanni's Room: Part one

-David, in the South of France, is about to board a train back to Paris.
+David, in Southern France, is about to board a train back to Paris.
 His girlfriend Hella, to whom he had proposed before she went to Spain, has returned to the United States.
 As for Giovanni, he is about to be guillotined.

 David remembers his first experience with a boy, Joey, who lived in Brooklyn.
 The two bonded and eventually had a sexual encounter during a sleepover.
-The two boys began kissing and making love.
+The two boys began kissing and having sex.
 The next day, David left, and a little later he took to bullying Joey in order to feel like a real man.

 David now lives with his father, who is prone to drinking, and his aunt, Ellen.
 The latter upbraids the father for not being a good example to his son.
 David's father says that all he wants is for David to become a real man.
 Later, David begins drinking, too, and drinks and drives once, ending up in an accident.
 Back home, the two men talk, and David convinces his father to let him skip college and get a job instead.
 He then decides to move to France to find himself.

-After a year in Paris, penniless, he calls Jacques, an older homosexual acquaintance, to meet him for supper so he can ask for money.
+After a year in Paris, penniless, he calls Jacques, an older gay male acquaintance, to meet him for supper so he can ask for money.
 (In a prolepsis, Jacques and David meet again and discuss Giovanni's fall.)
 The two men go to Guillaume's gay bar.
 They meet Giovanni, the new bartender, at whom Jacques tries to make a pass until he gets talking with Guillaume.
 Meanwhile, David and Giovanni become friends.
 Later, they all go to a restaurant in Les Halles for breakfast.
 Jacques enjoins David not to be ashamed to feel love; they eat oysters and drink white wine.
 Giovanni recounts how he met Guillaume in a cinema; how the two men had dinner together because Giovanni wanted a free meal.
 He also explains that Guillaume is prone to making trouble.
 Later, the two men go back to Giovanni's room and they have sex.

 Flashing forward again to the day of Giovanni's execution, David is in his house in the South of France.
 The caretaker comes round for the inventory, as he is moving out the next day.
 She encourages him to get married, have children, and pray.